 Battery Life Is Unacceptable

 Fitness trackers without smartwatch capabilities, like the Fitbit Charge 2, last a few days on a charge.
-But smartwatches do more—with fairly large screens and more ways to connect which sucks up batter quickly, most need charged every night.
+But smartwatches do more—with fairly large screens and more ways to connect which sucks up battery quickly, most need charged every night.
 This gets even worse with LTE connectivity.

 The Apple Watch 3 lasts just an hour when making a call on LTE.
 This means even a 15-minute call would drain 25 percent of its battery.
 That’s not enough juice for you to go out all day with just your watch.